krawaller/algol5/modules/content/material/games/chameleon/rules.md

 [SETUP]

-Players take turn to move one of their [UNIT:group=knights,owner=12] or [UNIT:group=bishops,owner=12]:
+Players take turn to move one of their [UNIT:group=knights] or [UNIT:group=bishops]:

-- A [UNIT:group=knights,owner=12] moves like a chess knight or a chess king
+- A [UNIT:group=knights] moves like a chess knight or a chess king
-- A [UNIT:group=bishops,owner=12] moves like a chess bishop or a chess king
+- A [UNIT:group=bishops] moves like a chess bishop or a chess king

 Both units capture opponent units by replacement.

 Here's the twist:

-- When you move from a light square to a dark square or vice versa, the unit will become a [UNIT:group=knights,owner=12]
+- When you move from a light square to a dark square or vice versa, the unit will become a [UNIT:group=knights]
-- When you move from light to light or dark to dark, the unit becomes a [UNIT:group=bishops,owner=12]
+- When you move from light to light or dark to dark, the unit becomes a [UNIT:group=bishops]

 This can also be phrased like this:

-- A [UNIT:group=knights,owner=12] becomes a [UNIT:group=bishops,owner=12] when it takes a diagonal "king" step
+- A [UNIT:group=knights] becomes a [UNIT:group=bishops] when it takes a diagonal "king" step
-- A [UNIT:group=bishops,owner=12] becomes a [UNIT:group=knights,owner=12] when it takes an orthogonal "king" step
+- A [UNIT:group=bishops] becomes a [UNIT:group=knights] when it takes an orthogonal "king" step

 There are three win conditions: